coreinfrastructure/best-practices-badge/README.md

 ## Summary of Best Practices Criteria "passing" level

-This is a summary of the passing criteria, with requirements in bold (for details, see the [full list of criteria](doc/criteria.md)):
+This is a summary of the passing criteria, with requirements in bold:

 * **Have a [stable website](doc/criteria.md#homepage_url)**, which says:
   - **[what it does](doc/criteria.md#description_good)**